Skip to content

 The cognitive science and neural foundations behind machine memory — from Hopfield nets and Hebbian learning to consolidation.

-Multimodal memory binds text, image, and audio into one representation; a sourced guide to the binding problem, TPR, VSA/HDC, SDM, and modern Hopfield networks.
+Multimodal memory integration binds text, image, and audio into one representation.
+A sourced guide to binding: TPR, VSA/HDC, SDM, and Hopfield networks.

 Jun 16, 2026·13 min read